-This post won’t cover how a T-SQL MERGE STATEMENT works, instead we are going to talk about a specific real life scenario.
-How do we subset the TARGET in a T-SQL MERGE STATEMENT?
+This post won’t cover how a T-SQL MERGE STATEMENT works, instead we are going to talk about a specific real life scenario, the question I’ll try to answer is How to subset the TARGET in a T-SQL MERGE STATEMENT?

-A MERGE STATEMENT is very commonly used to apply a CDC (Change Data Capture) process, as part of this process we may find tables with millions of records that for obvious reasons we want to load them incrementally into our destination table using any kind of data processing tool (I use ETL-SSIS) and a Stored Procedure to MERGE these records (CDC Process).
+A MERGE STATEMENT is very commonly used to apply a CDC (Change Data Capture) process, as part of this process we may find tables with millions of records that for obvious reasons we want to load them in an incremental load.
+To do an incremental load I’m doing the following, use a data processing tool (I use ETL-SSIS), dynamically filtering the source query and a Stored Procedure to MERGE these records (CDC Process).

 SELECT Column1,Column2,..
 FROM SourceTable WHERE PrimaryKeyDate> GETDATE()-40

 Then, we load these records into a staging table.
 We use the Staging table to apply a CDC process against our destination table.
 In this case a MERGE STATEMENT with the following structure will handle the :Inserts,Updates,Deletes.